5-star customer service - Get your full car history check with CarVeto here

 Selling to the trade is a little different.
-A dealer will not registered the car in their name as they’ll probably want to retain the logbook as part of reselling the car.
-Instead, as the registered keeper, you must complete the yellow ‘selling car to dealer’ section and send to DVLA.
-This allows the dealer to keep the logbook.
+A dealer will not register the car in their name as they’ll probably want to retain the logbook when reselling the vehicle.

 Both parties must sign the declaration.